SCCapstone/CapstoneProject/README.md

 # Testing

-In 492 you will write automated tests.
-When you do you will need to add a section that explains how to run them.

-The unit tests are in `/test/unit`.
+The unit tests are in `/tests/Unit`.

-The behavioral tests are in `/test/casper/`.
+The behavioral tests are in `/tests/Behavioral/`.

 ## Testing Technology

-In some cases you need to install test runners, etc. Explain how.
+TBD

 ## Running Tests